shrinerb/shrine/doc/carrierwave.md

 ```

 Instead of giving you class methods for "mounting" uploaders, in Shrine you
-generate "attachment modules" which you include in your models:
+generate attachment modules which you simply include in your models:

 ```rb
 class User < Sequel::Model